 - Sound and vibration treatment – metamaterials, linear and non-linear dynamic absorbers and isolators, periodic waveguides

-Prospective postgraduate students are encouraged to find out what projects are available via FindAThesis.
+Prospective postgraduate students are encouraged to find out what projects are available by searching our database.

 - MECHENG 371 Digital Circuit Design

 - MECHENG 325 Dynamics of Fluids and Structures

 - MECHENG 705 Mechatronics Systems

 - MECHENG 722 Engineering Vibrations